named-data/ndn-tools/manpages/ndnpoke.rst

 :program:`ndnpoke` is a simple producer program that reads a payload from the standard input and publishes it as a single Data packet.
-The Data packet is either sent as a response to an incoming Interest matching *name*, or immediately pushed to the local NDN forwarder as "unsolicited Data" if the **-f** flag is specified.
+The Data packet is either sent as a response to an incoming Interest matching *name*, or immediately pushed to the local NDN forwarder as "unsolicited Data" if the **-u** flag is specified.

 Options
 -------